purrplingcat/QuestFramework/docs/content-pack-guide.md

 Description       |           | (string) Quest description
 Objective         | required  | (string) Quest objective NextQuests        |           | (string[]) One of more next quests which will be added to player's quest log when this quest is completed.
+DaysLeft          |           | (int) If this field is filled or is greater than 0, this quest is marked as daily and limited for specified number of days here.
 Reward            |           | (int) Reward in SDV currency "golds".
 If this field is not defined or has value `0`, then player will receive no money reward.
 RewardDescription |           | (string) Reward description
 Cancelable        |           | (boolean) Can player cancel this quest?